Memorial Grant Program for First Responders Frequently Asked Questions (FAQs)

 What is the Memorandum of Agreement (MOA) that is part of the eligibility requirements?

-The Government of Canada is asking provinces and territories to sign bilateral agreements to undertake best efforts to make certain the Memorial Grant payment remains whole, exempting it from potential reductions, claw-backs or offsets that may occur through existing provincial and territorial compensation and benefit programs payable to the families of first responders.
+The Government of Canada is asking provinces and territories to sign bilateral agreements to undertake best efforts to make certain the Memorial Grant payment remains whole, exempting it from potential reductions, claw-backs or offsets that may occur through existing provincial and territorial compensation and benefit programs payable to the beneficiaries of first responders.

 The absence of a signed bilateral agreement will not delay a payment to an eligible beneficiary.